Evernote/evernote-sdk-mac/README.md

 - Try to activate Evernote API as early as possible.
 No one guarantee how much time you need to wait before Evernote really activate it.
   - Tips: you will not get any confirm email after request to activate API.
-  - If you thought Evernote ignore your request, you can try to reach them in Twitter @evernotehelps
+  - If you thought Evernote ignore your request, you can try to reach them in Twitter [@evernotehelpst](https://twitter.com/evernotehelps)
 - By default, Evernote only activate API for Evernote international rage.
 If you want to provide service in 'Evernote-China' (i.e., Yinxiang Biji), you need to manually request Evernote team to do so.
 Just reply the confirm email about activation.

 # About `NoteStore.findNotesMetadata`